ciao-group/coupled-sim-ciao/README.md

     <img src="ReadmeFiles/HomeScreen.png" width="45%" alt="IVIS Home Screen">
   </p>

 There are two additional screens: A Start screen, and a Home screen.
-Clicking buttons will only toggle their visibility.
+The `start ride` button swaps the manual driving function for an AI driver.
+Clicking buttons on the Home screen will toggle their visibility.

 ---